 Posted on

 Sunrise, acrylic painting on live-edge wood.

 I plan to replicate this process using larger pieces of live-edge wood.
 I hope to find pieces of sustainably and responsibly sourced local wood.
 I am looking forward to working with Gary Oak, Cedar, Yew wood and other indigenous species.
 I plan to incorporate all my art skills into this project including, acrylic painting, acrylic pouring, knitting, weaving and carving.
-Even though I don’t expect to use all of my skills to create my final pieces I truly am looking forward to focusing on doing some basic creating.
+Even though I don’t expect to use all of my skills to create my final pieces I truly am looking forward to focusing on doing some basic artistic creating.

+Posted on